 - If the AMF informs the SMSF that it cannot deliver the MT-SMS to the UE, the SMSF sends a failure report to the first SMS-GMSC (which can be co-located with IP-SM-GW or SMS Router) as defined in TS 23.040 [7].
 If the SMS-GMSC has more than one entity for SMS transport towards the UE, then upon receiving MT-SMS failure report, the SMS-GMSC, based on operator local policy, may re-attempt the MT-SMS delivery via the other entity.

-- After the first SMS-GMSC informs the UDM/HSS that the UE is not able to receive MT-SMS, the UDM shall set its internal URRP-AMF flag.
+- After the first SMS-GMSC informs the UDM that the UE is not able to receive MT-SMS, the UDM shall set its internal URRP-AMF flag.

-- If the UDM has not subscribed UE Reachability Notification,it immediately initiates a subscription procedure as specified in clause 4.2.5.2.
+- If the UE is registered in an AMF and the UDM has not subscribed to UE Reachability Notification in the AMF yet, the UDM immediately initiates a subscription procedure as specified in clause 4.2.5.2.

 - When the AMF detects UE activities, it notifies UDM with UE Activity Notification as described in clause 4.2.5.3.
+The UDM clears its URRP-AMF flag and alerts related SCs to retry MT-SMS delivery. - When the SMS-GMSC requests routing information from UDM for a UE not registered in 5GC, or for a registered UE which has not been yet registered for SMS service , the UDM reponds to the SMS-GMSC that the UE is absent, stores the SC address in the MWD list (if not yet stored) and indicates that to the SC as defined in TS 23.040 [7].
+The UDM also sets an internal SMSF registration notification flag to notify the SC upon subsequent SMSF registration for the UE.

-The UDM clears its URRP-AMF flag and alerts related SMSCs to retry MT-SMS delivery.
+When the UDM receives an Nudm_UECM_Registration Request from an SMSF for a UE for which the SMSF registration notification flag is set, the UDM clears the flag and alerts the related SCs to retry the MT-SMS delivery.

+NOTE 1: It is assumed in this scenario that the UE is not in 2G/3G/4G coverage.

 *************** End of changes ***************